Soham4001A/RL_Tracking/README.md

-Here’s a detailed README.md file for your project based on the work you’ve done so far.

 Object Tracking RL with PPO and Terrain Awareness

 This project focuses on using Reinforcement Learning (RL) to train an agent (referred to as a CCA) to track and intercept a moving target (Foxtrot) in a 3D environment with dynamic terrain.
 The primary objective is to build an intelligent system capable of handling complex scenarios, including varying terrains, dynamic obstacles, and multi-agent interactions.
 (NOTE: the latest implementation is PPO_V2)